From the Desk Of: Eugene Marlow

 January 10 ALBUM RELEASE: MEII Enterprises releases “C.I.T.I.Z.E.N.” the inaugural album from Ghananian rapper Pope Nst.
 The five-track album has been distributed worldwide to all digital platforms.

-Please check back often as updates with new dates and more details
+Please check back often as updates with new dates and more details will be added to the schedule.

 Click here to learn more about Eugene Marlow’s Heritage Ensemble